n_build_threads. Controls the number of threads used to build

 July 31 2018.
 (Very) initial support for supervised dimension reduction:

 categorical data only at the moment.
-Pass in a factor vector (use NA
+Pass in a factor vector (use NA for

-parameter and edges with bad (or unknown) labels are
+unknown labels) as the y parameter and edges with bad (or unknown) labels are

 down-weighted, hopefully leading to better separation of classes.
 This works